Community Services Recovery Fund

 Applications will be accepted January 6 – February 21, 2023.

 Funded projects are to begin after May 1, 2023 and end by June 30, 2024.
+Projects must be complete by this date.

 Community Service Organizations, which means non-profit organizations, Indigenous Governing Bodies or Registered Charities/Some Qualified Donees located in Canada who provide services to communities in Canada.